-- Auto Track enable auto tracking by selecting On or Off. - Bulk Delay set the amount of bulk delay using the left and right arrows or enter a value in the msec field and press the Enter key on your PC..
+- Auto Track enable auto tracking by selecting On or Off. - Bulk Delay set the amount of bulk delay using the left and right arrows or enter a value in the msec field and pressing the Enter key in the pop-up keypad.